ACF Flexible Content Renderer — Reusable PHP Without Switch/Case

 get_template_part( 'template-parts/sections/' . $layout );

-} elseif ( current_user_can( 'administrator' ) ) {
+} else if ( current_user_can( 'administrator' ) ) {

 // Admin-only: a silent HTML comment in the source code.

-echo '<!-- [Flexible Content] Missing template: ' .
+echo '<!-- [Flexible Content] Missing template: ' . esc_html( $template ) . ' -->';

 }